 Roth Conversion Ladder Strategy

 For early retirees, convert Traditional IRA funds to Roth gradually over several years to minimize taxes while staying in lower brackets.
+If you're pursuing financial independence, this strategy is essential for accessing funds before 59½.

 Scenario: Retire at 55 with $500,000 in Traditional IRA.
 Living expenses: $60,000/year.